Bengali actor Srabanti Chatterjee leaves BJP - ExBulletin

 Bengali actor Srabanti Chatterjee leaves BJP

-Renowned Bengali actress Srabanti Chatterjee, who joined the BJP ahead of the parliamentary elections the previous year, announced her decision to quit the party on Thursday.
+Bengali actor Srabanti Chatterjee, who joined the BJP ahead of this year’s parliamentary elections and unsuccessfully challenged TMC heavyweight Partha Chatterjee, quit the Saffron Party on Thursday, citing his “lack of initiative and sincerity to advance the cause of West Bengal “.

+The 34-year-old actor was keeping his distance from the Saffron Party after he failed to topple Mamata Banerjee’s government from power in the Eastern State despite a fierce campaign.

 Sources